cosmos/sdk-tutorials/hello-world/tutorial/index.md

 - Navigate between blockchains using the Cosmos SDK and the Starport Relayer.
 - Create a basic blog post and save the post on another blockchain.

-# What is Cosmos SDK and IBC
+## What is Cosmos SDK and IBC?

 The Cosmos SDK is a framework to create a blockchain app.
-The goal of the Cosmos SDK is to allow developers to easily create custom blockchains that can natively interoperate with other blockchains.
+The Cosmos SDK allows developers to easily create custom blockchains that can natively interoperate with other blockchains.
-The IBC module in the Cosmos SDk is the standard for the interaction between two blockchains.
-It defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.
+The IBC module in the Cosmos SDK is the standard for the interaction between two blockchains.
+The IBC module defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.
-With the relayer you can connect two blockchains, you will learn how to create a blockchain and then startup the relayer with Starport to connect two blockchains.
+The Cosmos IBC relayer package lets you can connect between sets of IBC-enabled chains.
+This tutorial teaches you how to create two blockchains and then start and use the relayer with Starport to connect two blockchains.
-This tutorial teaches you essentials like modules, IBC packets, relayer and the lifecycle of packets routed through IBC.
+This tutorial covers essentials like modules, IBC packets, relayer, and the lifecycle of packets routed through IBC.

 ## Prerequisites